 Neighbors in Need is a special mission offering that supports works of justice and compassion in the United States and abroad.
 Two-thirds of the Neighbors In Need receipts support program initiatives and direct grants offered through the UCC’s Justice and Witness Ministries.

-More directly, Neighbors in Need makes available grants up to $3,000 twice a year.
+Neighbors in Need makes available annual grants.
 To that end, this page highlights some of the ministries who have received a grant and how they found success with it in their communities.
 We are excited to share these stories of faith and transformation with you and hope you find value in their witness too.

 Open Table & Free2Be GLBT Advocacy & Youth Services